tink-ab/tink-money-manager-android/tracking-guide.md

 # Tracking

-Tink PFM SDK allows you to track certain user events.
+Tink PFM UI allows you to track certain user events.

 A _Screen_ event occurs when a user navigates to a new screen within the Finance Overview UI.